stock2shop/website/README.md

 ## Notes
 - static/css are cached in the browser
-- Partial vs Shortcode:TODO
+- Partial vs Shortcode:

 ## Issues
 - Empty line: &nbsp; not ideal

 ## Content Writer Guide
 TODO
 - Using bootstrap classes, alerts, callouts etc
 - Blockquote not working